How Conflict Builds Connection in Marriage

 Originally published as “The Sanctifying Power of Conflict” on Christianity.com 13 March 2024

 “We need to talk.”
 This is the one phrase that causes nearly every husband to run for the hills.
 Can’t you hear the tension in that statement?
-The fact is most men (and women, too) assume the “need” to talk is laced with conflict.
+Conflict can build connection but the fact is most men (and women, too) assume the “need” to talk is laced only with conflict.
 And the majority of people are conflict-avoidant, hence the mad dash from imminent danger.
 It’s the “flight” response in the fight, flight, or freeze method we learned about in middle school Science.
 The problem with running from marriage conflict, though, is we lose the benefit of maturing in our Christian faith and growing in our marriage.
-Rather than viewing conflict as a hindrance to harmony, Christian couples are called to embrace it as a discipleship tool that shapes us into the image of Christ.
+Rather than viewing conflict as a hindrance to harmony, Christian couples need to see how conflict builds connection and how we are called to embrace it as a discipleship tool that shapes us into the image of Christ.

 how conflict can build connection